skhunDC/Annual_Raise/README.txt

 spreadsheet, and the employee rows are reordered so the sort persists after refreshing the page.

+The chosen rank sort setting is now saved on the server, so once the list has been sorted by rank it will continue to load in that order until "Sort Rank" is pressed again.

 See `AGENTS.md` for repository contribution guidelines.

 To embed the deployed web app in your own `index.html`, ensure `doGet` allows iframe embedding: